Robust Low-Rank Matrix Estimation: Simulations

 In Figure \ref{fig:comparestudent1} the Huber estimator \ref{eqn:huber} is compared with the low-rank plus sparse estimator \ref{eqn:kloppest} under the model \ref{eqn:traceregr} with i.i.d.
 Student t noise with $3$ degrees of freedom.
 As expected, these estimators perform comparably well under the trace regression model \ref{eqn:traceregr}.
 In Figure \ref{fig:comparegauss1} the same estimators are compared under the model \ref{eqn:traceregr} with i.i.d. standard Gaussian noise.
 Also in this case, we see that both estimators achieve approximately the same error.
 These observations are not surprising since the theoretical analysis of Section \ref{s:oracle} could be carried over by adapting the (semi-)norms to the different penalization.

-We now consider the model proposed in \cite{klopp2014robust} where around $5\%$ of the observed entries are corrupted with (possibly deterministic) noise from a matrix $S_0$ in addition to the noise which is used also in model \ref{eqn:traceregr}.
+We now consider the model proposed in \cite{klopp2014robust} where around $5\%$ of the observed entries are taken to be only one rating.
+This is the case of malicious users who systematically rate only one particular movie with the same rating.
+We refer to Section 2.3 of \cite{klopp2014robust} for more details on this setting.
 In Figure \ref{fig:comparestudent2} we see that the Huber estimator outperforms the low-rank plus sparse estimator with Student t noise with $3$ degrees of freedom.
 This might be due to the quadratic loss function and to the choice of the tuning parameters.
 In Figure \ref{fig:comparegauss2} where Gaussian noise is considered we observe that both estimators perform almost equally well.